 A Kiwi bazooka

 Brendon McCullum, who was born today, owns one of the most famous centuries in T20 cricket - 158 off 73 balls in the opening match of the inaugural Indian Premier League.
-It is a tag he may never be able to shake off.
 McCullum stepped up to the national side as a wicketkeeper-batsman after an outstanding career in international youth cricket, where he proved capable of dominating opposition attacks.
-His promotion to the international scene was seen as a major investment by the selectors, and his potential was realised in 2004 after the tour of England.
-Since then, he has remained a powerful threat at the top of the innings for New Zealand in ODIs and T20, but his Test numbers didn't match up - to try and fix which, in 2010, he gave up keeping in Tests, aiming to become a specialist opener.
+He was a powerful threat at the top of the innings for New Zealand in ODIs and T20, but his Test numbers didn't match up - to try and fix which, in 2010, he gave up keeping in Tests, aiming to become a specialist opener.
 In 2014 he hit two double-centuries, a New Zealand record 302 against India, and 195 against Sri Lanka in Tests, and his leadership made New Zealand a force in all formats through the year.
 The following year he guided the side to their first World Cup final.
 McCullum signed off from international cricket in 2016 after making a Test hundred against Australia in Christchurch.

 Sixteen years after earning first-class status, Durham claimed their first County Championship title with an innings-and-71 run victory against Kent.
 They entered the final round as third favourites - behind Nottinghamshire and Somerset - but both those sides lost.
 Steve Harmison, bowling with a broken left wrist, claimed the final wicket, but Durham had to wait four more hours until Nottinghamshire's defeat was confirmed.
 Harmison said it was second only to winning the Ashes, and Geoff Cook, the coach, who had been with the club since 1992, said it was his "proudest" moment.